 Psychosis Therapy & Counselling in Toronto

-Psychosis is a serious mental health issue where your thoughts and feelings become so impaired that you can no longer tell what is real and what isn’t.
-Psychosis can be very dangerous.
-If you are experiencing psychosis problems, this is called a psychotic episode.
+Psychosis is defined as a serious mental health issue where your thoughts and feelings become so impaired that you can no longer tell what is real and what isn’t.

 Symptoms of Psychosis

-If you or someone you love is experiencing a psychotic episode, you might notice symptoms like:
+If you or someone you love is experiencing a psychotic episode, you might notice signs of psychosis, such as:

 woman looking to the side